mvolkmann/Cuis-Smalltalk-WebClientPlus/README.md

     ].
 ```

+After cloning this repository, copy the `public` directory
+to your `Cuis-Smalltalk-Dev-UserFiles` directory.
-After cloning this repository, evaluate the following lines in a Workspace
+Then evaluate the following lines in a Workspace
 to start the web server defined above.

 ```smalltalk